GGimenez96/openai-test-api/README.md

 1. Clone the repository: `git clone [URL]`
 2. Navigate to the project directory: `cd [folder name]`
 3. Install dependencies: `npm install`
+4. Set valid values to environment variables in .env file.
+Refer to the "Environment configuration" settings for more information.
-4. Start the development server: `npm start`
+5. Start the development server: `npm start`
-5. Open your browser and go to `http://localhost:8080/api-docs` to access the Swagger UI that contains the API documentation.
+6. Open your browser and go to `http://localhost:8080/api-docs` to access the Swagger UI that contains the API documentation.

+## Environment configuration
+- `NODE_ENV`: The environment in which the server is running.
+Possible values are `development` and `production`.
+- `PORT`: The port number on which the server will listen.
+- `OPENAI_API_KEY`: The API key for accessing the OpenAI API.

 ## Scripts